 For those complaints and concerns that cannot be resolved informally, the board has adopted a Student and Parent Complaints/Grievances policy FNG(LOCAL).
-This policy can be viewed in the district's policy manual, available online at www.donnaisd.net The complaint forms can be accessed online at www.donnaisd.net.
+This policy can be viewed in the district's policy manual, available online at www.donnaisd.net or at the principal's or superintendent's office.

-- To file a formal complaint a parent or student should complete and submit the complaint form - In general, the written complaint form should be completed and submitted to the campus principal in a timely manner. - If the concern is not resolved, a parent or student may request a conference with the superintendent. - If the concern is still unresolved, the district provides a process for parents and students to appeal to the board of trustees.
+To file a formal complaint a parent or student should complete and submit the complaint form.
+In general, the written complaint form should be completed and submitted to the campus principal in a timely manner.

+If the concern is not resolved, a parent or student may request a conference with the superintendent.

+If the concern is still unresolved, the district provides a process for parents and students to appeal to the board of trustees.